lachlanhawthorne/todos/readme.md

 ### Using GUI

-- Create a new project
-- Navigate to the SQL Editor
+- Navigate to the project, then SQL Editor
-- Run the following Todos migration
+- Run the following 'todos' migration

 ``` sql
 create table todos (